 These are generated when a person with the virus exhales, talks, coughs, or sneezes.
 You can contract the virus if you breathe in these droplets.

 Additionally, respiratory droplets containing the virus can land on various objects or surfaces.
-Touching a contaminated object or surface and then touching your eyes, nose, or mouth can also lead to infection.

 Homemade face masks

 Homemade face masks only offer a small degree of protection, but they may help prevent the transmission of SARS-CoV-2 from asymptomatic people.